IBM/dbb-zappbuild/samples/MortgageApplication/application-conf/README.md

-excludeFileList | Files to exclude when scanning or running full build. skipImpactCalculationList | Files for which the impact analysis should be skipped in impact build jobCard | JOBCARD for JCL execs useSearchConfiguration | Flag to define which DBB API is used for dependency and impact analysis. `false` uses DependencyResolver and ImpactResolver APIs, while `true` leverages the DBB SearchPathDependencyResolver and SearchParthImpactFinder APIs introduced with DBB 1.1.2 resolveSubsystems | boolean flag to configure the SearchPathDependencyResolver to evaluate if resolved dependencies impact the file flags isCICS, isSQL, isDLI, isMQ when creating the LogicalFile impactResolutionRules | Comma separated list of resolution rule properties used for impact builds.
+excludeFileList | Files to exclude when scanning or running full build. skipImpactCalculationList | Files for which the impact analysis should be skipped in impact build jobCard | JOBCARD for JCL execs resolveSubsystems | boolean flag to configure the SearchPathDependencyResolver to evaluate if resolved dependencies impact the file flags isCICS, isSQL, isDLI, isMQ when creating the LogicalFile impactResolutionRules | Comma separated list of resolution rule properties used for impact builds.
 Sample resolution rule properties (in JSON format) are included below. ** deprecated ** Please consider moving to new SearchPathDepedencyAPI leveraging `impactSearch` configuration. impactSearch | Impact finder resolution search configuration leveraging the SearchPathImpactFinder API.
 Sample configurations are inlcuded below, next to the previous rule definitions.